kmk97/RoomNeRF/README.md

-## RoomNeRF: Representing Empty Room as Neural Radiance Fields for View Synthesis
+# RoomNeRF: Representing Empty Room as Neural Radiance Fields for View Synthesis

+code will be released soon...